"Let the fresh air in and keep the pests out!"

 2.9 Pest Prevention.
 The materials, structure and maintenance of the building and equipment support the Integrated Pest Management Program.

 Are inspectors telling you to keep the birds out?

-- Clean.
+- Keep your facility clean.
 If you are attempting to clean up an existing bird problem, be sure to clean up all dirt, nests, and bird droppings prior to installing any bird control deterrents; this will prevent pest birds from reusing nest material or following their own scent trails back to old roosting sites.
-Since bird droppings can harbor parasites, bacteria, and disease causing organisms, a thorough cleaning will also help protect those who will be installing bird control devices or deterrents.
+Since bird droppings can harbor parasites, bacteria, and disease-causing organisms, a thorough cleaning will also help protect those who will be installing bird control devices or deterrents.
 Be sure to wear protective clothing (face mask, gloves, coveralls) if cleaning up a large accumulation of wastes, and be sure to launder protective clothing separately.

-- Deter reentrance of birds by securing all access points including loading dock doors, windows, air inlets, louvers, crevices and roof openings.
-This is a green and humane way for bird control.
+- Deter reentrance of birds.
+Secure all access points including loading dock doors, windows, air inlets, louvers, crevices and roof openings.
+This is a green and humane way to provide bird control.
 Keep them out of your facility from the start with an effective bird barrier system.